chyasirabbasjutt/chyasirabbasjutt.github.io/index.md

 _April 2023-November 2023_

 ---
+#### Research Project
+**Geospatial Modeling For Reconstructing High-Resolution (1Km) Groundwater Quality Data- Scarce Agro-Urbanized Regions in Punjab, Pakistan**
+- This study aims to bridge this gap by leveraging remote sensing and advanced geospatial models to predict groundwater quality indicators (SAR, RSC, EC) at a fine resolution of 1 km² in Punjab, Pakistan.
+The research objectives encompass model development, evaluation, and uncertainty quantification to ensure reliable predictions.
+In this study, we used machine learning models like SVM, LRM, RF and XGBoost models for prediction results.

+**To determine the Ec and pH of District Chiniot by using Arc GIS**
+- In this research project to determine the EC and Ph of district Chiniot.
+Firstly, I collected soil samples of Chiniot and then made maps by Arc GIS.
+---
 #### Publication
 - Abbas, Y., & Aslam, R. A. (2023).
 Potential of Untapped Renewable Energy Resources in Pakistan: Current Status and Future Prospects.
 Engineering Proceedings, 56(1), 108.
 (Published) [Link](https://www.mdpi.com/2673-4591/56/1/108)
 - Abbas, Y., *Khan, S. N., Arshad,A., Zahid, H., & Aslam, R. A.(2024).
 Geospatial modeling of groundwater system for sustainable management: A review, Submitted full chapter to Springer Nature
 ---
 #### Published Abstracts
 - *Abbas, Y., Khan, S.H., & Zaman, M., (2024) Integration of Remote Sensing and Advanced Crop Models to Improve Crop Yield Estimations: a review.
 International Conference on “Geo-Informatics for Water and Agricultural Resource Management (ICGW ARW)” Organized by Agricultural Remote Sensing Lab, UAF